Meet The Staff

 Amanda Sandoval, Assistant Director of Prevention Services for High Point, began her professional journey at Bridgewater State University (BSU) in 2012.
 During her final semester working towards her Bachelors of Science in Psychology, minor in Sociology, Sandoval was hired as an intern at BAMSI’s Cope Center in Brockton, MA.
 The Cope Center, which serves as a Naloxone pilot site, inspired Sandoval’s passion of working with individuals struggling with substance use disorders.

-To further her experience and knowledge around addiction, Sandoval has served as a clinician for Brockton’s Addiction Treatment Center at High Point.
+To further her experience and knowledge around addiction, Sandoval became a Certified Prevention Specialist in 2014 and has also served as a clinician for Brockton’s Addiction Treatment Center at High Point.
 In addition to her roles through High Point, Sandoval is an active member of Community Services of Greater Brockton executive board and in the past has served as the secretary and treasurer to this organization.
-Currently, Sandoval is in the process of completing her Masters in Clinical Social Work program at BSU.
-In 2016, Sandoval obtained an internship at Rockland High School and worked with students within their junior and senior high school to further her experience as a future social worker.
-In 2017, she obtained an internship at the CASTLE, providing clinical services to adolescents suffering from substance use disorder and mental health diagnosis.
-Sandoval is expected to graduate in May 2018.
+In 2016, Sandoval obtained a masters level clinical internship at Rockland High School and worked with students within their junior and senior high school to further her experience as a future social worker.
+In 2017, she obtained her advanced year masters level clinical internship at the CASTLE, providing clinical services to adolescents suffering from substance use disorder and mental health diagnosis.
+Sandoval graduated with her masters in clinical social work in May 2018.

 Anna Dowd, MA

-Anna is currently employed through the Prevention Services department of High Point and works as a part time coordinator for the Brockton Area Opioid Abuse Prevention Collaborative.
-Dowd, who earned her Bachelor of Science in Psychology from Bridgewater State University in 2014 and her Master of Arts in Clinical Psychology from Bridgewater State University in 2016, has been with the Collaborative since January of 2014.
+Anna is currently employed through the Prevention Services Department of High Point, working as a part time coordinator for the Brockton Area Prevention Collaborative.
+She earned her Bachelor of Science in Psychology from Bridgewater State University (BSU) in 2014 and her Master of Arts in Clinical Psychology from BSU in 2016, has been with the Collaborative since January of 2014 when she first interned for the program.

 Anna completed a Spring internship in 2014 with the collaborative and was hired as a part time administrative assistant, working predominately on data collection, analysis and interpretation procedures.
 While completing her Master’s degree, Anna accepted a full-time Coalition Coordinator position with the Collaborative.
 During this time, Anna’s analytical and writing skills were used to aid in writing two grant proposals for the Collaborative as well as conducting all Key Stakeholder interviews with collaterals throughout the region.
-In addition, Anna helped to facilitate Overdose Prevention trainings and is working towards her CPS.
+In addition, Anna helped to facilitate Overdose Prevention trainings.
 Currently, Anna works as a part-time Coordinator providing evening support to initiatives throughout the collaborative.

 Anna is able to combine her clinical skills and drive to help those impacted by substance use disorder to contribute to the prevention services department.
 In addition to this, Anna brings a variety of talents to the team, including her ability to analyze and sort data and her grant writing skills.
 She is thorough and timely, and her attention to detail is unmatched.
 Anna’s work ethic is admirable, and her listening skills allow her to develop trust with individuals in the community.
 When Anna isn’t working she’s usually eating popcorn, attending concerts, and daydreaming about her next tattoo.